F9 (film): Plot

 Dom intercepts Jakob and the two fight throughout the city.
 Before Otto can extract Jakob, Ramsey runs his car off the road and uses the electromagnet to capture Jakob.
 At the safe house, Han reveals that Mr. Nobody assigned him to protect Elle and Project Aries as Elle's DNA is its biometric activation key.
 When Jakob went rogue and teamed up with Otto, they used Deckard Shaw to fake Han's death (Note: As depicted in The Fast and the Furious: Tokyo Drift (2006), Fast & Furious 6 (2013), and Furious 7 (2015)) and protect Elle.
 Otto and his men attack the safehouse and free Jakob, who reveals to Dom that Jack, wanting to escape deep debt, had instructed Jakob to tamper with his car to throw the race.
 Jakob and Otto kidnap Elle and take the other half of the Project Aries.
 Otto launches a satellite into orbit, while Jakob has Elle activate Aries.
 They begin uploading Aries to the satellite, moving in an armored truck throughout Tbilisi.

 Dom, Letty, Mia, Ramsey and Han race to stop the upload.
 As Mia and Han try to breach the truck, Otto reveals that he and Cipher have teamed up and throws Jakob off the truck.
 Jakob is rescued by Dom and Mia, where he helps them access the truck.
 Tej and Roman enter orbit and destroy the satellite using the rocket car, stopping the upload.
 Cipher bombs the truck using a UAV in an attempt to kill Dom, but unintentionally kills Otto.
 Dom uses the ricocheting truck to destroy Cipher's drone, which is revealed to be simulated, and Cipher escapes.
 Dom and Mia reconcile with Jakob and Dom allows him to escape custody by giving him the keys to his car, finally forgiving Jakob.
 Tej and Roman reach the International Space Station and return safely to Earth.
 The team celebrates their success with a barbecue at Dom's house.
 While preparing to say grace, Brian O'Conner's car arrives in the driveway.

-In a mid-credits scene, Deckard comes face-to-face with Han and is shocked to see him alive.
+In a mid-credits scene, Deckard comes face-to-face with Han while interrogating someone and is shocked to see him alive.